Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 ### Unstable C API

-Moving inward, the next layer is the first _documented_ functionality in the CPython C API, the [the unstable C API](https://docs.python.org/3/c-api/stable.html#unstable-c-api).
+Moving inward, the next layer is the first _documented_ layer in the CPython C API, the [unstable C API](https://docs.python.org/3/c-api/stable.html#unstable-c-api).
 There is an extra layer here because not everything that's documented is stable.
 If a serious defect is discovered in an unstable C API item it may be radically changed or removed entirely in a CPython minor release.